-Once created, that same SELECT statement now picks a different plan that uses a seek instead of a scan, executing more efficiently as shown in the following query plan.
+After it's created, that same SELECT statement picks a different plan, which uses a seek instead of a scan, and then executes the plan more efficiently:

-The key insight is that the IO capacity of a shared, commodity system is more limited than a dedicated server machine.
-There is a premium on minimizing unnecessary I/O to take maximal advantage of the system within the DTU of each performance level of the service tiers in Azure SQL Database.
-Appropriate physical database design choices can significantly improve the latency for individual queries, the throughput of concurrent requests you can handle per scale unit, and minimize the costs required to satisfy the query.
+The key insight is that the I/O capacity of a shared, commodity system is more limited than that of a dedicated server machine.
+There's a premium on minimizing unnecessary I/O to take maximum advantage of the system in the DTU of each performance level of the Azure SQL Database service tiers.
+Appropriate physical database design choices can significantly improve the latency for individual queries, improve the throughput of concurrent requests handled per scale unit, and minimize the costs required to satisfy the query.
 For more information about the missing index DMVs, see sys.dm_db_missing_index_details.

-The Query Optimizer within Azure SQL Database is similar to the traditional SQL Server Query Optimizer.
-Most of the best practices for tuning queries and understanding the reasoning model limitations for the Query Optimizer apply to Azure SQL Database as well.
-Tuning queries in Azure SQL Database can have the added benefit of reducing the aggregate resource demands and allow an application to run at lower cost than an untuned equivalent because it can run in a lower performance level.
+The query optimizer in Azure SQL Database is similar to the traditional SQL Server query optimizer.
+Most of the best practices for tuning queries and understanding the reasoning model limitations for the query optimizer also apply to Azure SQL Database.
+If you tune queries in Azure SQL Database, you might get the additional benefit of reducing aggregate resource demands.
+Your application might be able to run at a lower cost than an untuned equivalent because it can run at a lower performance level.

-One common example seen in SQL Server that also applies to Azure SQL Database relates to how parameters are "sniffed" during compilation to try to create a more optimal plan.
-Parameter sniffing is a process by with the query optimizer considers the current value of a parameter when compiling a query in the hopes of generating a more optimal query plan.
-While this strategy can often lead to a query plan that is significantly faster than a plan compiled without knowledge of parameter values, the current SQL Server/Azure SQL Database behavior is imperfect – there are cases when the parameter is not sniffed, and there are cases where the parameter is sniffed but the generated plan is suboptimal for the full set of parameter values in a workload.
-Microsoft includes query hints (directives) to allow you to specify intent more deliberately and override the default behavior for parameter sniffing.
-Often, using hints can fix cases where the default SQL Server/Azure SQL Database behavior is imperfect for a given customer workload.
+An example that is common in SQL Server and which also applies to Azure SQL Database is how the query optimizer "sniffs" parameters.
+During compilation, the query optimizer evaluates the current value of a parameter to determine whether it can generate a more optimal query plan.
+Although this strategy often can lead to a query plan that is significantly faster than a plan compiled without known parameter values, currently it works imperfectly both in SQL Server and in Azure SQL Database.
+Sometimes the parameter is not sniffed, and sometimes the parameter is sniffed but the generated plan is suboptimal for the full set of parameter values in a workload.
+Microsoft includes query hints (directives) so that you can specify intent more deliberately and override the default behavior of parameter sniffing.
+Often, if you use hints, you can fix cases in which the default SQL Server or Azure SQL Database behavior is imperfect for a specific customer workload.

-The following example demonstrates how the query processor can generate a plan that is suboptimal for both performance and resource requirements and how using a query hint can reduce query run-time and resource requirements on Azure SQL Database.
+The next example demonstrates how the query processor can generate a plan that is suboptimal both for performance and resource requirements.
+This example also shows that if you use a query hint, you can reduce query run time and resource requirements for your SQL database:

 DROP TABLE psptest1; CREATE TABLE psptest1(col1 int primary key identity, col2 int, col3 binary(200)); DECLARE @a int = 0; SET NOCOUNT ON; BEGIN TRANSACTION WHILE @a < 20000 BEGIN INSERT INTO psptest1(col2) values (1); INSERT INTO psptest1(col2) values (@a); SET @a += 1; END COMMIT TRANSACTION CREATE INDEX i1 on psptest1(col2); GO CREATE PROCEDURE psp1 (@param1 int) AS BEGIN INSERT INTO t1 SELECT * FROM psptest1 WHERE col2 = @param1 ORDER BY col2; END GO CREATE PROCEDURE psp2 (@param2 int) AS BEGIN INSERT INTO t1 SELECT * FROM psptest1 WHERE col2 = @param2 ORDER BY col2 OPTION (OPTIMIZE FOR (@param2 UNKNOWN)) END GO CREATE TABLE t1 (col1 int primary key, col2 int, col3 binary(200)); GO

-The setup code creates a table that contains skewed data distribution.
-The optimal query plan differs based on which parameter is being selected.
-Unfortunately, the plan caching behavior does not always recompile the query based on the most common parameter value, meaning that it is possible for a suboptimal plan to be cached and used for many values, even when a different plan would be a better average plan choice.
-It then creates two stored procedures that are identical except one contains a special query hint.
+The setup code creates a table that has skewed data distribution.
+The optimal query plan differs based on which parameter is selected.
+Unfortunately, the plan caching behavior doesn't always recompile the query based on the most common parameter value.
+So, it's possible for a suboptimal plan to be cached and used for many values, even when a different plan might be a better plan choice on average.
+Then the query plan creates two stored procedures that are identical, except that one has a special query hint.